Pronunciation of 'Pseudorhipsalis'

 A genus of epiphytic cacti native to tropical regions.

 Pronounced as 'soo-doh-rip-SAY-lis', with stress on the third syllable.
-'Soo' as in 'soon', 'doh' as in 'dough', 'rip' as in 'rip', 'say' as in 'say', and 'lis' as in 'list'.
+'Soo' as in 'soon', 'doh' as in 'dough', 'rip' as in 'rip', 'SAY' as in 'say', and 'lis' as in 'list'.

 Latin

-Pronounced as 'pseudo-rip-SAL-is', with stress on the third syllable.
-'Pseudo' as in 'pseudo', 'rip' as in 'rip', and 'sal' as in 'sal'.
+Pronounced as 'pseudo-rip-sa-lis', with stress on the third syllable.
+'Pseudo' as in 'false', 'rip' as in 'rip', 'sa' as in 'sah', and 'lis' as in 'list'.